Builtins

 Causes program execution to abort if the assert condition is false.
 Note: aborting will only happen in simulation, hardware executions of the program will ignore the assert.

-If the assert expression is encountered in a comptime
+If the assert expression is encountered in a comptime context, the builtin

-is equivalent to @comptime_assert
+is equivalent to @comptime_assert.

 @bitcast¶